Wilston Methodist Memorial Church: History

 European occupation of the area now known as Wilston, part of the traditional lands of the Turrbal people, began in the 1850s when the land was sold for agricultural settlement.
 During the 19th century, Wilston remained a predominantly rural area, although subdivision of some estates took place in the 1880s.
 The opening of a railway line from Bowen Hills to Enoggera in 1899, which included a station at Wilston, provided transport to the city centre and stimulated the transformation of the farming district to suburban residential use.
 The suburb took its name from "Wilston" - 300 acres (121 ha) of land on which William Wilson, a city merchant and politician, built a stone house c.
 1876.
 The suburb of Wilston was incorporated in the Town of Windsor, which was proclaimed in 1904.
-The rapid development of the suburb was reflected in the construction of four churches between1913 and 1915, to serve the growing population.
+The rapid development of the suburb was reflected in the construction of four churches between 1913 and 1915, to serve the growing population.

 Methodism arose as a movement within the Church of England in the early 18th century.
 It spread rapidly throughout the United States of America in the late 18th and early 19th centuries, via itinerant preachers; and later throughout the world via Methodist missionaries.
 The term "Methodism" arose from the methodical way the Christian faith was approached and included an emphasis on preaching, evangelism, a love for singing, and social activism.

 The first Methodist church in Brisbane was a modest brick chapel constructed in 1849 on the corner of Albert Street and Burnett Lane.
 A larger building replaced it in 1856, and was superseded in 1889 by the Albert Street Methodist Church (now the Albert Street Uniting Church).
 The Albert Street church became the central Methodist church for Brisbane, with other Methodist churches established in burgeoning Brisbane suburbs, such as Wilston.